kevinamain/amica-demo/README.md

 - `/docs` — architecture notes and a short case study
 - `/snippets` — a minimal, non-sensitive Flutter UI snippet
-- `/demo` — placeholders for screenshots/GIFs
+- `/demo` — placeholders for screenshots
 - `.gitignore` — keep it clean

 ---